yt-dlp/yt-dlp/README.md

     --no-split-chapters             Do not split video based on chapters (default)
     --remove-chapters REGEX         Remove chapters whose title matches the given regular expression.
-Time ranges
-                                    prefixed by a "*" can also be used in place of chapters to remove the specified range.
-                                    Eg: --remove-chapters "*10:15-15:00"
-                                    --remove-chapters "intro".
+The syntax is the same as --download-sections.
 This option can
                                     be used multiple times
     --no-remove-chapters            Do not remove any chapters from the file (default)
-    --force-keyframes-at-cuts       Force keyframes around chapters when
+    --force-keyframes-at-cuts       Force keyframes at cuts when
+                                    downloading/splitting/removing sections.
-                                    removing/splitting them.
-This is slow due to needing a re-encode, but the resulting video may have fewer artifacts around the cuts --no-force-keyframes-at-cuts    Do not force keyframes around the chapters when cutting/splitting (default)
+                                    This is slow due to needing a re-encode, but the resulting video may have fewer artifacts around the cuts
+    --no-force-keyframes-at-cuts    Do not force keyframes around the chapters when cutting/splitting (default)
     --use-postprocessor NAME[:ARGS]